ufo2011/NXP-MCUBootUtility/README-en.md

 ##### 3.3.1 Mode 1: No security measures are enabled
 　　The first mode is the simplest mode, that is, no security measures are initiated, and it is generally used in the product development and debugging phase.
-　　Select "DEV Unsigned Image Boot" in [Secure Boot Type], and then click the [Browse] button to select a raw image file (using the bare image file generated by the IDE, do not need to include any additional headers required for i.MXRT boot in image file) Head), click the [All-In-One Action] button to complete the bootable image generation and download operations.
+　　Select "DEV Unsigned Image Boot" in [Secure Boot Type], and then click the [Browse] button to select a raw image file (using the bare image file generated by the IDE, do not need to include any additional headers required for i.MXRT boot in image file**<u>) H</u>**ead), click the [All-In-One Action] button to complete the bootable image generation and download operations.

 > Note: If 'Auto-detect image format' option is selected, the source file format is automatically recognized based on the file extension.
 However, for the axf file generated by MCUXpresso or GCC, it needs to be set to ".out(axf) from MCUXpresso/GCC ARM".